samsonwang/-LaunchyQt-docs/source/en/update_guide.rst

 7. | **(Optional) Migrate Pip Managed Python Packages**
    | If you have install install Python packages by pip, you need to migrate them to the new program directory.
 Check if there are extra Python packages in the ``D:\Launchy_bak\Lib`` directory and copy them to the **corresponding** directory of ``D:\Launchy\Lib`` .
-   | Of course, you could use pip to install the packages again.
+   | Of course, you could also use pip to install the packages again.

 8. | **Update completed**
    | You can now run ``D:\Launchy\Launchy.exe`` .
 Once the upgrade is successful, you can delete the ``D:\Launchy_bak`` folder.